ht2544/Final_Project/README.md

 A view to create a new sightings.

 ## /sightings/stats
-A view with general stats about the sightings.
+A view with general statistics about the sightings.